-- 10. BAKU argues that the Assessor failed to hold an informal meeting prior to the PTABOA hearing, and therefore neither the Assessor nor the PTABOA considered all BAKU's evidence in their decisions. - 11.
+- BAKU argues that the Assessor failed to hold an informal meeting prior to the PTABOA hearing, and therefore neither the Assessor nor the PTABOA considered all BAKU's evidence in their decisions. - 11.
 The "developer's discount" should apply to the subject property's 2015 assessment.
 The property was the subject of an "illegal reassessment" in 2008 "based on trending," when its classification changed from agricultural to commercial, though no qualifying event triggered the change.
 Scott testimony; Pet'r Ex.
 P12, P13. - 12.
-The subject parcel "has been left in a tract since 2004."
-It was receiving the developer's discount at that time, and the discount never should have been removed.
+Though originally "pastureland," Bevcher Development owned the property since the late 1980s.
+It was receiving the developer's discount through 2008 and the land assessed for \$4,600 as agricultural property.
+The Assessor should never have removed the discount.
 A clarification of the developer's discount rule, effective December 31, 2005, provides that the land's classification cannot be changed unless title transfers to a non-developer, construction begins, or a building permit is issued.
-Because none of those things have happened, the property should have remained with an agricultural classification.
+Because none of those things have happened, the property should have retained its agricultural classification.
 Scott testimony; Pet'r Ex.
 P9 (citing Ind.
 Code § 6-1.1-4-12(h) and (i)). - 13.
 Bevcher Development still owned the property when the "illegal reassessment" occurred in 2008, and never appealed the change.
 In April 2016, BAKU, a successor developer, bought the property from Bevcher.
 BAKU was responsible for the taxes resulting from the 2015 assessment, and therefore has standing to appeal that assessment and claim a refund.
 Scott testimony; Pet'r Ex.
 P7, P14-P18. - 14.
-Because no event triggering a classification change ever happened, the assessment should have been "capped" at \$11,500.
+Because no event triggering a classification change ever occurred, the classification should have remained the same.
+For assessment years after 2015, the developer's discount was re-applied and the classification was changed back to agricultural.
+The assessment accordingly was "knocked down to" \$47,400.
 Thus, the Assessor should have the burden to show what triggered the classification change, and why the assessment increased in 2008 and remained in error through 2015.
 Scott testimony.